wdporter/i-am-that-vuepress/4-real-world-is-beyond-the-mind/readme.md

 Even these could not have caused your birth without the most important factor: your own desire to be born.
 It is desire that gives birth, that gives name and form.
 The desirable is imagined and wanted and manifests itself as something tangible or conceivable.
-Thus is created the world in which we live, our personal world.
+Thus is creäted the world in which we live, our personal world.
 The real world is beyond the mind’s understanding; we see it through the net of our desires, divided into pleasure and pain, right and wrong, inner and outer.
 To see the universe as it is, you must step beyond the net.
 It is not hard to do so, for the net is full of holes.